This series consists of talks in the area of Quantum Gravity.

 To study the continuum limit of a microscopic model of gravity we need microscopic observables that have a clear interpretation in terms of continuum geometry.
 In general the construction of such observables is notoriously difficult.
 In the model of causal dynamical triangulations (CDT) it is clear what the microscopic observables are, but at present the only known well-behaved observables with a continuum interpretation are spatial volumes.

 Entanglement is a paradigmatic example of quantum correlations, a presumed reason for the superior performance of quantum computation and an obvious divider of states and processes into classical and quantum.
 In the last decade all these notions were challenged.
 Entanglement does not capture the totality of non-classical behavior.
 Quantum discord (in its different versions) is a more general measure of quantum correlations.
-It can be related to the advantage in some tasks like the extraction of work from a Szilrad heat engine using Maxwell's demons with various resources.

 We construct the q-deformed spinfoam vertex amplitude using Chern-Simons theory on the boundary 3-sphere of the 4-simplex.
 The rigorous definition involves the construction of Vassiliev-Kontsevich invariant for trivalent knot graph.
 Under the semiclassical asymptotics, the q-deformed spinfoam amplitude reproduce Regge gravity with cosmological constant at nondegenerate critical configurations.